itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/02_Test_Setup/02_Write_Load_Test_Script/index.md

 ## Write Load Test Script for Performance Validation

-In this lab you will write a JMeter load test that stresses a service with a bulk of requests.
+In this lab you will review a JMeter load test that stresses a service with a bulk of requests.

 This load test needs a list of parameters:
 * **SERVER_URL** - The domain of the service.